Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Introduction/03_Edge_VCK190/step4.md

    - Select **plaie_system** project
    - Click the drop down of **Build** hammer icon on tool bar, select **Hardware**.
 Alternatively, this step can be done by selecting **Active Build Configuration** to **Hardware** and click build icon.

-3. (Optional) Build the vector addtion application for hardware emulation
+3. (Optional) Build the vector addition application for hardware emulation

    - Select **plaie_system** project
    - Click the drop down of **Build** hammer icon on tool bar, select **Emulation-HW**.
 Alternatively, this step can be done by selecting **Active Build Configuration** to **Emulation HW** and click build icon.
-   - If it pops-up a dialouge to ask whether to clean the project, select **Don't clean**.
+   - If it pops-up a dialogue to ask whether to clean the project, select **Don't clean**.

 4. After a successful build, **sd_card.img** is generated in `plaie_system/Hardware/package` and `plaie_system/Hardware/package_no_aie_debug` directory.
 They include all files in sd_card directory in the first FAT32 partition and contents of rootfs.ext4 in second EXT4 partition.
 The differences are the **sd_card.img** in **package** directory has a package parameter `enable_aie_debug=1`.
 It's used for debugging.
 The one in **package_no_aie_debug** can work for free running.